You can find almost everything you need to build your

 - From November 7 through December 17, 2004, the Reg Vardy Gallery at the University of Sunderland (UK) hosted a micronational group identity and symbolism exhibition.
 The exhibit focused on numismatic, philatelic, and vexillological artifacts and other symbols and instruments created and used by several micronations from the 1950s to the present day.
 Representatives of Sealand, Elgaland-Vargaland, New Utopia, Atlantium, Frestonia, and Fusa attended a summit of micronations conducted as part of this exhibition.
 The production was reprised at the Andrew Kreps Gallery in New York City from June 24 – July 29 of the following year and was organized by R. Blackson and Peter Coffin.
 Peter Coffin organized a more extensive micronational exhibition at Paris' Palais de Tokyo in early 2007 called ÉTATS (faites-le Vous-même).

-- The Sunderland summit was later featured in the 5-part BBC light entertainment television series How to Start Your Own Country, presented by Danny Wallace.
-The series told the story of Wallace's experience of founding a micronation, Lovely, located in his London flat.
+The Sunderland summit was later featured in the five-part BBC light entertainment television series How to Start Your Own Country, presented by Danny Wallace.
+The series told the story of Wallace's experience founding a micronation, Lovely, located in his London flat.
 It was screened in the UK in 2005.

 - Similar programs have also aired on television networks in other parts of Europe.
 In France, several Canal+ programs have centered on the satirical Principality of Groland.
-In Belgium, a series by Rob Vanoudenhoven and broadcast on the Flemish commercial network VTM in April 2006 was reminiscent of Wallace's series and centered on the producer's creation of Robland.
+In Belgium, a series by Rob Vanoudenhoven was broadcast on the Flemish commercial network VTM in April 2006.
+It was reminiscent of Wallace's series and centered on the producer's creation of Robland.
 Among other things, Vanoudenhoven minted his coins denominated in "Robbies."

 - In 2006, the travel guide company Lonely Planet published a light-hearted guide named Micronations: The Lonely Planet Guide to Home-Made Nations.